Used in Claymore whenever the characters need to go undercover.

-The shinigami from Soul Eater.
-When wearing his black robes and skull mask, Death the Kid looks like a miniature of his father (played with on the first time because it looked like it was until the perspective changed).
-Seems to be the case with Shinigami, though with how he's drawn he might not actually have much of a physical body.
+Shinigami from Soul Eater seems as if he's wearing one of these, though it's hard to tell if it's clothing or his actual body.
+When wearing his black robes and skull mask, Death the Kid looks like a miniature of his father (the first time it looked like it was until the perspective changed).

 In his progression from innocent farmboy to Jedi Knight, Luke Skywalker started in a white outfit (A New Hope), underwent most of his training in a grey flight suit (The Empire Strikes Back) and wore a black jumpsuit under the traditional brown robe when he proclaimed himself a full Jedi Knight (Return of the Jedi).
 Also, at the end of RotJ, note that he comes to the celebration at the end with the front of his tunic partly unzipped... resulting in a patch of gray, surrounded by the dark.
 (The comics and novels that take place afterward state that he had stained himself with the Dark Side quite a bit by then, but they were primarily written after the fact and may be considered a Retcon.)